Customized Summer and Winter Programs

 “Beautiful campus, great accommodations in the dorms, and extremely helpful and motivated staff.”

 “The four weeks here have been very fulfilling.
 I have gained a lot from taking several teachers' classes.
 At the same time, the scenery in Pecs is very beautiful and I like it very much.”

-For more information, please contact Dr. Gyöngyi Pozsgai, Study Abroad and Summer School Program Manager at email@example.com !
+For more information, please contact Dr. Gyöngyi Pozsgai, Head of Office (Study Abroad and Summer School Office) at firstname.lastname@example.org !